Odd Alaska House race takes new twist as Gross plans to quit

-JUNEAU, Alaska (AP) — An unprecedented race in Alaska to fill the state’s U.S. House seat has taken another odd twist, with one of the top vote getters in the recent special primary, independent Al Gross, suddenly and with little explanation announcing plans to end his campaign.
+JUNEAU, Alaska (AP) — An unprecedented race in Alaska to fill the state’s U.S. House seat has taken an odd twist, with one of the top vote-getters in the recent special primary, independent Al Gross, suddenly and with little explanation announcing plans to end his campaign.

 “Trust that I am making the right decision,” Gross said in a statement to supporters Tuesday, the day after disclosing his plans.